apnddd333/instagrambot/README.md

 # instagrambot
-this is an instagram bot, autoliker/autofollow/autocomment.
+this is an instagram bot, autoliker.